Inverse Extended Kalman Filter -- Part I: Fundamentals: I-EKF with Unknown Input

 Denote $\hat{\mathbf{z}}_{k+1} \doteq ^{T}$.
 The state transition of the augmented state $\mathbf{z}_{k+1}$ depends on the estimate $\hat{\mathbf{x}}_{k-1}$ which the defender approximates by its previous estimate $\doublehat{\mathbf{x}}_{k-1}$.
 With this approximation, $\hat{\mathbf{x}}_{k-1}$ is treated as a known exogenous input for the inverse filter while the augmented process noise vector is $ ^{T}$.
 Define the Jacobians $\widetilde{\mathbf{F}}^{z}_{k}\doteq $, and $\mathbf{G}_{k+1}\doteq $ with respect to the augmented state; Jacobian $\widetilde{\mathbf{F}}^{v}_{k}\doteq $ with respect to the augmented process noise vector; and $\overline{\mathbf{Q}}_{k}=\widetilde{\mathbf{F}}^{v}_{k} (\widetilde{\mathbf{F}}^{v}_{k})^{T}$.
 Then, the I-EKF-without-DF's recursions yield the estimate $\hat{\mathbf{z}}_{k}$ of the augmented state and the associated covariance matrix $\overline{\bm{\Sigma}}_{k}$ as:

+Fig.~\ref{fig:I-EKF-without-DF} provides a schematic diagram for these updates.
 The I-EKF-without-DF's recursions take the same form as that of the standard EKF \cite{anderson2012optimal} but with modified system matrices.
 In particular, the former employs an augmented state such that the Jacobian of the state transition function with respect to the state is computed as $\widetilde{\mathbf{F}}^{z}_{k}$ while for the latter, it is simply $\mathbf{F}_{k}\doteq\nabla_{\mathbf{x}}f(\mathbf{x})\vert_{\mathbf{x}=\hat{\mathbf{x}}_{k}}$.
 Further, unlike standard KF or EKF, the noise terms, i.e., {$\mathbf{v}_{k}$ and $\mathbf{v}_{k+1}$ in \eqref{eqn: state transition ekf without df input} and \eqref{eqn: state transition ekf without df state} are non-additive such that linearization $\widetilde{\mathbf{F}}^{v}_{k}$ of the state transition function with respect to the noise terms yields the process noise covariance matrix approximation $\overline{\mathbf{Q}}_{k}$.

-The forward filter gains $\mathbf{K}^{x}_{k+1}$ and $\mathbf{K}^{u}_{k-1}$ are treated as time-varying parameters of the state transition equation and not as a function of the state and input estimates ($\hat{\mathbf{x}}_{k}$ and $\hat{\mathbf{u}}_{k-1}$) in the inverse filter.
+\begin{remark} The forward filter gains $\mathbf{K}^{x}_{k+1}$ and $\mathbf{K}^{u}_{k-1}$ are treated as time-varying parameters of the state transition equation and not as a function of the state and input estimates ($\hat{\mathbf{x}}_{k}$ and $\hat{\mathbf{u}}_{k-1}$) in the inverse filter.
 The inverse filter approximates them by evaluating their values at its own estimates ($\doublehat{\mathbf{x}}_{k}$ and $\doublehat{\mathbf{u}}_{k-1}$) recursively in the similar manner as the forward filter evaluates them using its own estimates.
-On the contrary, in I-KF formulation introduced in \cite{krishnamurthy2019how}, the forward Kalman gain $\mathbf{K}_{k+1}$ is deterministic, fully determined by the model parameters for a given initial covariance estimate $\bm{\Sigma}_{0}$, and computed offline independent of the current I-KF's estimate.
+On the contrary, in I-KF formulation introduced in \cite{krishnamurthy2019how}, the forward Kalman gain $\mathbf{K}_{k+1}$ is deterministic, fully determined by the model parameters for a given initial covariance estimate $\bm{\Sigma}_{0}$, and computed offline independent of the current I-KF's estimate. \end{remark}